Bullet Club: 2014

 A.J.
 Styles, who joined the group in April 2014 and brought the IWGP Heavyweight Championship the following month.
 He is recognized by NJPW as the second leader, despite him not claiming the title himself.

 Later at Invasion Attack 2014, American wrestler A.J.
 Styles debuted as the newest member of Bullet Club, attacking IWGP Heavyweight Champion Kazuchika Okada.
-Styles, who knew Okada from their days working together for the Total Nonstop Action Wrestling (TNA) promotion, claimed that Okada was still the same "young boy" (rookie) he had known in TNA and asserted himself as the next challenger for his title.
-Following Invasion Attack 2014, Styles was still working a full schedule on the American independent circuit and only booked to work NJPW's larger events.
-Styles has maintained that he was never the leader as, according to him, the group "[did not] follow anybody", making him an unofficial leader.
 On May 3 at Wrestling Dontaku 2014, Styles defeated Okada to become the new IWGP Heavyweight Champion, when Yujiro Takahashi turned on Okada and the Chaos stable and jumped to Bullet Club, becoming its first Japanese member.
 With Bullet Club capturing NJPW's top title, while also holding both of its tag team titles, and adding new members, this was billed as a "rebirth" for the stable, which was celebrating its one-year anniversary during the event.